stub42/pytz/src/README.txt

 Latest Versions
 ~~~~~~~~~~~~~~~

-This module will be updated after releases of the Olsen timezone database.
+This package will be updated after releases of the Olsen timezone database.
 The latest version can be downloaded from sourceforge_.
+The code that
+is used to generate this distribution is available in the sourceforge_
+project's CVS repository.

 .. _sourceforge: http://sourceforge.net/projects/pytz/